turingschool/curriculum/source/topics/auth/fundamental_authentication.markdown

 * Authentication - are you who you say you are?
 * Authorization - are you allowed to do what you're attempting to do?
-* Authentication typically involve an identifier (login, email, etc) and a secret
+* Authentication typically involves an identifier (login, email, etc) and a secret
 * The secret could be a password, retina scan, hardware token, thumb print, etc

-### Secrets & Hashing
+### Passwords & Hashing

-Let's talk about secrets and hashing.
+Let's talk about passwords and hashing.

 * You should never store a password itself
 * Instead you store an digest of the password
 * A hash function is a one-way mathematic function that creates a nearly unique digest
-* A given input always gives the same digest, but given an digest you cannot calculate the input
+* A given input always gives the same digest, but given a digest you cannot calculate the input
 * Compare two digests to determine if the inputs were identical
 * Rainbow tables list huge sets of hashed passwords